kylemcdonald/AppropriatingNewTechnologies/readme.md

 If you have just two eye positions, you can normalize or do a basic average of multiple faces.
 If you have an entire mesh you can explore more advanced topics like [face substitution](http://vimeo.com/29348533), [face morphing, and caricatures](http://gmeyer3.projects.cs.illinois.edu/cs498dwh/proj4/).

 And keep in mind, you don't have to warp peoples faces using a computer.
-You can also [ask them to pose](](http://face2faceproject.com/).
+You can also [ask them to pose](http://face2faceproject.com/).

 #### Smiling

 [The Machine Perception Toolbox (MPT)](http://mplab.ucsd.edu/grants/project1/free-software/mptwebsite/introduction.html) is a computer vision toolkit from UCSD.
 One of the unofficial releases supported smile detection, but there was no documentation.
 Theo Watson studied the structure of MPT and got an example compiling, eventually creating two wrappers (ofxSmile and ofxBlink) that used the undocumented features.
 From this wrapper came [Autosmiley](http://fffff.at/auto-smiley/), then I collaborated with Theo on [Happy Things](http://kylemcdonald.net/happythings/?mode=each).

 Smiling is an interesting gesture, because it's one of the few facial expressions that might be considered truly "universal".
 Computationally distinguishing a [genuine smile](https://en.wikipedia.org/wiki/Duchenne_smile) from a fake one is not trivial.

+#### Faces in Interaction

+Golan + Zach's re:face

+#### Haar Detection

+#### Active Appearance Models

+Both Haar detection and AAM can be "fooled" by non-faces in similar ways to humans.
+Greg Borenstein has a good study of AAM [pareidolia](http://urbanhonking.com/ideasfordozens/2012/01/14/machine-pareidolia-hello-little-fella-meets-facetracker/).

 #### Assignment